-Japanese soba noodles are made of buckwheat and are a healthy way to enjoy pasta.
-Any cooked pasta you prefer (or even rice) can stand in for the soba noodles — whole wheat penne or linguine are delicious (and nutritious) substitutes.
+Japanese soba (buckwheat) noodles are a healthy way to enjoy pasta, but any pasta you prefer (or even rice) can stand in for the soba — whole wheat penne or linguine are delicious (and nutritious) substitutes.

-It's easy to customize this salad to please your children's palates.
-We've suggested a selection of vegetables based on color and texture, but don't hesitate to use your favorites (and leftovers work fine, too) — celery, cucumber, broccoli, zucchini, edamame and even fresh spinach or spring mix make terrific additions.
+It's easy to customize this salad to please your kids' tastes.
+We've suggested a selection of vegetables based on color and texture, but don't hesitate to use your favorites — celery, cucumber, broccoli, zucchini and edamame make terrific additions!
+(Leftovers work great, too.)

 Place the orange juice, peanut butter, ginger, lime juice, tamari, chili sauce, grated citrus zests and garlic in a blender and process until smooth.
 With the machine running, slowly add the canola oil and 1 tablespoon of the sesame oil.
 Season to taste with salt.
 Set aside or refrigerate, covered, for up to 1 week.